sarthakagrawal927/interview-prep/TIP/README.md

 9. Fix your code at once, instead of multiple one.

 10. Never Give up.
 If you are failing, other people are failing too.

+## 15 - Making Resumes (not CV - its for academia)

+Just 1 page, only things that is relevant, you would be alright to be asked about.
+Tailor to the rule.
+If no work experience show your projects, competitions etc. Don't put technical certificates for Excel like things.
+Add all kind of technical projects that you can talk about.
+Do not add hobbies,interests unless applying in a startup, or it can be a side business.
+Finance companies expect competiteve nature.
+What I did, how I did and what impact did it made.

+Atleast reveal hat the challenge was, how did you accompalish and the impact.
+Using active verbs.
+Put keywords in top.
+Tech stack used in projects.
+Keep it extremely simple.
+Listing half projects and participating hackathons is also recommended.

+## 16 - Behaviorial Questions

+If you can work in team, handle failure and recovery, take feedback, eaguerness to learn , handle conflict with people.
+Have deep cover stories (3-4) for this, but do not drag stories too long so take pauses.
+Handling dispute.
+Proud of some project.
+Junior engineers need to show eagerness to learn.
+Ask questions to demonstrate this.
+What is your motivation for this company.
+Initiative and Leadership.
+Tackling ambiguity.
+Challenge -> what you did -> result.
+Give details but not too much through stories.

+## 17 - Coding Round

+Always write both recursive and iterative following object orient paradigm.
+Example question : you have a grid with different colors in it.
+If you have to find maximum number of same colors connected together.
+Write real code.
+If you use built-in function you need to know their complexity.
+Converting recursive to iterative is a good skill.